usgs/best-practices/software/reviews.md

 **For [approved software] tags[???]...

- - Create a release candidate _branch_
+ - Create a release candidate reconciliation _branch_
-   - Using [semantic versioning][???] this may be something like:
+   - Using [semantic versioning][6] this may be something like:
-     `git checkout -b vMAJOR.MINOR.PATCH-rc1-Branch`
+     `git checkout -b vMAJOR.MINOR.PATCH-rc1-reconciliation`
  - Create a release candidate _tag_
-   - Using [semantic versioning][???] this may be something like:
+   - Using [semantic versioning][6] this may be something like:
      `git tag -am 'vMAJOR.MINOR.PATCH-rc1' vMAJOR.MINOR.PATCH-rc1`
  - Create an issue on the project issues page requesting the appropriate level of review be performed